techmakersco/azure_rag_pipeline/README.md

 # Azure RAG Pipeline (Terraform + Azure AI Search + OpenAI)

+This is the github repo of the article at https://www.linkedin.com/pulse/build-rag-pipeline-using-azure-ai-search-openai-terraform-3amqe/

 This project demonstrates a Retrieval-Augmented Generation pipeline using Azure AI Search and Azure OpenAI.
 All resources are provisioned using Terraform.

 ## Steps